Server Performance Redefined with Intel Xeon Servers with 2nd Gen Scalable Processors

 To address next-gen business application and data center workloads, you need the customized and optimized server performance that only come from the 2 Generation Intel Xeon Scalable Processor Family.
 Code-named “Cascade Lake SP”, the newest Intel processors highlight server technologies that allow you to custom-tailor your server’s computing to meet specific emerging workloads.
 Artificial Intelligence (AI), real-time analytics, autonomous driving, HPC, as well as mission-critical data center workloads like hybrid clouds, virtualization and transactional workloads can enjoy massive performance boosts with these new processors.

-Now available on our Iris rack mount servers and storage systems, the new Intel Xeon Scalable Processor Family highlights several key improvements in architecture and performance.
+Now available on our Intrepid rack mount servers and storage systems, the new Intel Xeon Scalable Processor Family highlights several key improvements in architecture and performance.

 Intel Server Processors with Customized Performance for Cloud Computing